White Baby Grand Piano

 7. 7.
 Fur Elise by Ludwig van Beethoven: A staple in piano repertoires, its catchy motif and variations provide the perfect combination of familiarity and sophistication.

-See also Electric Baby Grand Piano
+See also Used Grand Pianos

 Acoustic Excellence: Why Choose a Grand Piano?